Zunaeed-Imran/ShopEasy/README.md

 - than make validation for react in custom folder.
 - than make 'userSlice.js'.
 - than working on the header link button set active or inActive button logic setup.
-- have got some error when user logged in not showing the user.
+- have got some error when user logged in not showing the user(skip it for now).
--
+- than make it in api folder `php artisan make:controller Api/CouponController`